-You can get such labels using an annotation tool like labelImg, which supports both Pascal VOC and YOLO (just make sure that you have selected YOLO).
+You can get such labels using an annotation tool like labelImg, which supports Pascal VOC and YOLO (ensure you have selected YOLO).

 If you have a dataset with PASCAL VOC labels, you can convert them using the convert_voc_to_yolo.py script.
-Before you execute the file you'll have to change the dirs and classes lists to fit your dataset.
-After that you can run the script:
+Before you execute the file, you'll have to change the dirs and class lists to fit your dataset.
+After that, you can run the script:

 Arduino_Nano Heltec_ESP32_Lora ESP8266 Raspberry_Pi_3

 The .data file contains information regarding the training and testing set.

 classes=4 train=train=microcontroller-detection/train.txt valid=microcontroller-detection/test.txt names=names=microcontroller-detection/custom.names backup=backup/

 4. Modify the configuration file

 As a base config, we'll use the yolov3.cfg file located inside the cfg directory.
 You can copy the file and save it under yolov3-custom.cfg.

 Inside the file, we'll make the following changes.